 8. Limited Operation Study

-The CAISO shall issue to the IC one or more invoices for the LOS that include a detailed and itemized accounting of each study expense incurred (including those incurred by the CAISO, the Participating TOs, and/or third parties) and corresponding amounts due, and that provide at least the same level of detail included in invoices for interconnection studies.
-The Participating TO and any third parties performing work on the assessment must invoice the CAISO for such work no later than 75 calendar days after the completion of the study.
-The CAISO shall the LOS deposit any undisputed costs by the Interconnection Customer within thirty (30) calendar days of issuance of an LOS invoicenterconnection
+The CAISO shall issue to the Interconnection Customer one or more invoices for the LOS that include a detailed and itemized accounting of each study expense incurred (including those incurred by the CAISO, the Participating TOs, and/or third parties) and corresponding amounts due, and that provide at least the same level of detail included in invoices for interconnection studies.
+The Participating TO and any third parties performing work on the assessment must invoice the CAISO for such work no later than seventy-five (75) calendar days after the completion of the study.
+The CAISO shall refund the LOS deposit any undisputed costs by the Interconnection Customer within thirty (30) calendar days of issuance of an LOS invoice.
+The refund will be processed in accordance with the CAISO established business practice whereby interconnection deposit refunds are processed in batches and payments are disbursed monthly.
+This thirty (30) calendar day period will be tolled if the Interconnection Customer has not provided the CAISO with all appropriate documents to facilitate a refund or if the Interconnection Customer has an outstanding invoice balance due the CAISO on another project owned by the same Interconnection Customer.